safreita1/malnet-image/README.md

 MalNet Explorer and the data is available online at: www.mal-net.org.

 We also release **MalNet Tiny**, a small-scale version of MalNet to help users rapidly prototype new ideas in a fraction of the time.
+MalNet Tiny can be downloaded from the MalNet [website](www.mal-net.org).

 ![Comparing Graph Databases](images/malnet-explorer.png "MalNet Explorer")